microsoft/perfview/src/TraceEvent/EventPipe/EventPipeFormat.md

     <PAYLOAD_DESCRIPTION>
     string FieldName;    // The 2 byte Unicode, null terminated string representing the Name of the Field

-Following the FieldCount number of fields there are an optional set of metadata tags, where a tag consists of
+In File format V5 and later only, following the FieldCount number of fields there are an optional set of metadata tags, where a tag consists of
     int TagPayloadBytes; // The number of bytes the tag payload uses, uninclusive of this field byte TagKind;        // The type of tag it is.
 Currently used values are OpCode=1 V2Params=2